-HS-PS1-7.
+PS.PS1.7.
 Use mathematical representations to support the claim that atoms, and therefore mass, are conserved during a chemical reaction.

-Emphasis is on using mathematical ideas to communicate the proportional relationships between masses of atoms in the reactants and the products, and the translation of these relationships to the macroscopic scale using the mole as the conversion from the atomic to the macroscopic scale (e.g. Law of Conservation of Mass).
-Emphasis is on assessing students' use of mathematical thinking and not on memorization and rote application of problem-solving techniques.
+Emphasis is on using mathematical ideas to communicate the proportional relationships between masses of atoms in the reactants and the products, and the translation of these relationships to the macroscopic scale.
+Mathematical representation can include balancing chemical equations to represent the laws of conservation of mass, constant composition (definite proportions) and understanding the ratio of the coefficients between reactants and products.

+Assessment does not include complex chemical reactions or stoichiometry.
+Emphasis is on assessing students' use of mathematical reasoning and not on memorization and rote application of problem-solving techniques.